Expert Advice On Improving Your Home

 • Heat pump: Heat pumps move warm and cool air between your home and outside.
 They don't generate their own heating and cooling, so they work more effectively in more mild climates and may not be as effective during Allen's hot summers.

-The cost of HVAC maintenance also depends on what kind of work being done.
+The price of HVAC maintenance also depends on what kind of work being done.
 HVAC systems are complicated and might require different kinds of maintenance.
 The cost of some common repairs is as follows:

 HVAC Unit TypeCost